aws/aws-cdk/packages/aws-cdk-lib/custom-resources/README.md

 You can configure every CDK-vended custom resource in a given scope with `CustomResourceConfig`.

+*Please understand that there is no guarantee the order in which Custom Resource Config is run.
+More than one Custom Resource Config of the same scope might result in conflict.

 The following example configures every custom resource in this CDK app to retain its logs for ten years:
 ```ts
     import { CustomResourceConfig } from 'aws-cdk-lib/custom-resources';